pycontribs/jira/docs/examples.rst

     auth_jira = JIRA(basic_auth=('username', 'password'))

 .. warning::
-    This way of authentication is no longer supported on Jira Cloud.
+    This method of authentication is no longer supported on Jira Cloud.
 You can find the deprecation notice `here <https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth>`_

     For Jira Cloud use the basic_auth= :ref:`basic-auth-api-token` authentication